jmbredenberg/Mafia-rules/README.md

 ###Desperado

 Once per game, before the start of a day, the Desperado can tell the Mods that they are going Desperado (you can make the request conditional on day-end events, or cancel the request as long as it’s not too late).
 While going Desperado, they gain all of the abilities of an investigator.
 Additionally, if anyone tries to use “BANG” on a desperado who has “gone desperado”, they may respond by saying “I do not die” (You have 10 seconds to say this).
-After two days of going Desperado, the desperado dies (after the lynch, but before day start).
+After three days of going Desperado, the desperado dies (after the lynch, but before day start).

 ###Gay Knight

 At the start of game, each Gay Knight will know the identity of their partner, who is also a Gay Knight.
 If a Gay Knight dies, then their partner will die at the end of the following day (For example, if the mafia kill a Gay Knight at 6 PM Tuesday, their partner will die at 11 PM Wednesday).
 Twice per game, if a Gay Knight’s partner is dead, they may guess their partner’s killer (Note: They don’t gather clues and are immune to mafia powers that trick investigators).
-If they guess correctly, then they are allowed to attempt one kill on their partner’s killer by tapping them on the shoulder and saying “BANG.”
+If they guess correctly, then they are allowed to kill their partner’s killer by tapping them on the shoulder and saying “KABOOM.”
 Additionally, if a Gay Knight guesses correctly, they may respond to anyone who tries to use “BANG” on them by saying “I do not die” (You have 10 seconds to say this).

 ###Innocent Child